YiLimath/YiLimath.github.io/_pages/agent-system/math-research-case-study.md

 `fact_submit` path contains the write gate, and only `verdict == "correct"` leaves on the red commit path into the fact graph.*

+**In one sentence.** Two real codebases read as an as-built pattern map: what the books call reflection, tool use, and evaluation appear here as concrete modules around one correctness boundary.

 This case study uses two real codebases. **Rethlas** is the smaller proof-search
 system: a generation agent reads a mathematical problem and drafts a proof blueprint, while a verification agent checks the blueprint through a local HTTP